eth-cscs/COSTA/README.md

 - `--algorithm` (optional, default: `both`): defines which algorithm (`costa`, `scalapack` or `both`) to run.
 - `-h (--help) (optional)`: print available options.

-### Communication Volume
+### Communication Volume Reduction

 Measuring the total communication volume reduction (in \%) that can be achieved by process relabeling can be done by running the `comm_volume` miniapp, without using `MPI`.
 The miniapps assumes a matrix with dimensions `m x n` is transformed between two block-cyclic layouts which are specified by block sizes and process grids.
+The suffix `_a` refers to the initial layout and the suffix `_b` refers to the target layout.

 ```bash
 ./miniapps/comm_volume -m 100000 -n 100000 \